kubermatic/docs/content/kubermatic/v2.13/getting_started/create_cluster/_index.en.md

 Enter your provider specific credentials so that Kubermatic can configure your worker machines and integrate them into your cluster.

 {{% notice tip %}}
 This step varies depending on the selected provider!
-You will be asked for different provider credentials when choosing AWS or Google for example
+You will be asked for different provider credentials when choosing AWS or Google for example.
 {{% /notice %}}

 ![Wizard settings step](/img/getting_started/create_cluster/wizard-settings.png)